-8.10 Audits and Auditor Review of Financial Statements of an Acquired Business

-- (1) Unaudited Comparatives in Annual Financial Statements of an Acquired Business Subsection 8.4(1) requires a reporting issuer to include comparative financial information of the business in the business acquisition report.
-This comparative financial information may be unaudited. - (2) Auditor Review of Interim Financial Statements of an Acquired Business An issuer does not have to engage an auditor to review the interim financial statements of an acquired business included in a business acquisition report.
+- 8.10 Unaudited Comparatives in Annual Financial Statements of an Acquired Business Audits and Auditor Review of Financial Statements of an Acquired Business - Where item 8.5(1)1. and subsection 8.5(2) of the Instrument require audited financial statements for the most recently completed financial year of the business, accounting principles, as defined in NI 52-107, generally require the financial statements Unaudited Comparatives in Annual Financial Statements of an Acquired Business -Subsection 8.4(1) requires a reporting issuer to include comparative financial information of the business in the business acquisition report.
+This comparative financial information may be unaudited. - Auditor Review of Interim Financial Statements of an Acquired Business An issuer does not have to engage an auditor to review the interim financial statements of an acquired business included in a business acquisition report.
 However, if the issuer later incorporates the business acquisition report into a prospectus, the interim financial statements will have to be reviewed in accordance with the requirements relating to financial statements included in a prospectus.